jupierce/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

    that there is presently no time in the future where it will initiate material changes.
 The operations team has an alert configured if this value `!= -1`.
 1. The MCO metric for the MCP indicating that changes are pending is set because not all nodes are running the most recently rendered configuration.
-This is irrespective of the `desiredConfig` in the `manual` policy.
+This is irrespective of the `desiredConfig` in the `assisted` policy.
 Abstractly, it means, if change management were disabled, whether changes be initiated.
 1. When the lifecycle administrator is ready to permit disruption, they set `pausedUntil: false`.
 1. The MCO sets the number of seconds until changes are permitted to `0`.
 1. The MCO begins to initiate worker node updates.
 This rollout abides by documented OpenShift constraints such as the MachineConfigPool `maxUnavailable` setting.
+1. Though new rendered configurations may be created, the assisted strategy will not act until the assisted policy is updated to specify a new desiredConfig.

 ### API Extensions